ledcoyote/ledcoyote.github.io/_posts/2024-09-18-linux-boxes-all-the-way-down.md

 ---
 layout: post
-title: Linux Boxes All the Way Down
+title: Linux Boxes All the Way Down?
 tags: technology
 permalink: /blog/linux-boxes-all-the-way-down.html
 ---

-# It's All Linux Boxes
+# Linux Boxes All the Way Down?

 I've been working in technology for it seems like forever.
 I was putting together PCs as a middle/high schooler, and I've installed my share of linux on